Frequently Asked Questions

 1) Cost of material.
 Worsted wool tartan material is very expensive.
 However, if you have ever gone shopping for upholstery fabric, you will notice there are many expensive fabrics out there.
 It is, and always will be, a niche market.
 Tartan mills must stock hundred of different patterns and often receive orders for only small lengths at a time.

 4) Variety.
-I offer more variety than the typical 9-yard knife-pleated kilt made in heavy weight wool.
+We offer more variety than the typical 9-yard knife-pleated kilt made in heavy weight wool.
 This allows customers to select a kilt according to their needs, budget, etc.

 How long will it take for my kilt (or other items) to arrive?